 The Baños de San José are located in the calle de Ignacio López Rayón, 623 in the city’s historic centre.
 They were founded after the Independence of Mexico with the name of Baños de las Animas; in 1830 they were enlarged and renamed the Banos de Quiñones; finally, in 1878 they were bought by Carlos Suárez Fiallo who restored them, and in 1881 they took the name of Baños de San José.
 In Fiallo’s restoration they acquired certain neo-Arabic characteristics on the façade of the courtyard interior and a water tower that alludes to a minaret.

 Gambrinus in the Plaza Principal and run by Jésus Ortiz was supposedly the finest cantina in the city.
 Its pool parlour issued the following note.

 La Dulcería Americana

-A shop located at 1a de Zaragoza 2 and run by Carlos Brueggerhoff.
+This was pastry shop located at 1a de Zaragoza 2 and run by Carlos Brueggerhoff.
 Carlos Brueggerhoff was the Director General and manager of the Compañía Manufacturera de Galletas y Dulces, established in San Luis Potosí in 1903 by various investors and entrepreneurs and with the manager of the Banco de San Luis Potosí, Antonio Fernández Noval, on the board.
 The company built a factory opposite the railway station, installed machinery imported from Europe, and employed 100 people making bread, biscuits, cakes and chocolatesEl Contemporaneo, San Luis Potosí, Tomo VIII, Núm.
 1523, 29 August 1903; El Contemporaneo, Tomo IX, Núm.
 1703, 15 April 1904.

 Neveria y Salon de Refrescos